Pathgather/plus-plus/README.md

 - value: Defaults to 1.
 Can be set to a static integer value or a proc
 - if: Only update if this condition is satisifed
 - unless: Update unless this condition is satisifed
+- update_method: Defaults to update_columns to avoid triggering callbacks and to be as fast as possible.
+Set to update_attributes or your own custom method if you prefer callbacks or something different.

 **plus_plus_on_change**
 - changed: (Required) The column to monitor for a change
 - plus: (Required) The condition that must be satisfied in order to increment the column.
 Can be a proc (that evaluates to true/false) or a static value that will be checked for equality against the changed column
 - minus: (Required) The condition that must be satisfied in order to decrement the column.
 Can be a proc (that evaluates to true/false) or a static value that will be checked for equality against the changed column
 - value: Defaults to 1.
 Can be set to a static integer value or a proc
+- update_method: Defaults to update_columns to avoid triggering callbacks and to be as fast as possible.
+Set to update_attributes or your own custom method if you prefer callbacks or something different.

 The MIT License (MIT)
 ---------------------